 - Toward the end of the study (October 2007), Mr K Sami compiled a revised set of six groundwater parameters for the entire country.
 These were obviously too late for inclusion.
-It is recommended that a sensitivity study be undertaken to ascertain if significantly improved results can be obtained in any catchments. - DWAF have begun work on a Visualiser for WRSM2000.
-If this code can be included in WRSM2000, it will be a great deal easier for users to have consistency between their WRSM2000 network diagrams and the actual data in their WRSM2000 datafiles.
-At present it is the greatest potential source of error and inefficiency. - When new infrastructure is developed, e.g. Berg River Dam, it is recommended that WRSM2000 networks and associated datafiles be updated. - When new detailed studies produce improved information where this was not readily available, it is recommended that the WRSM2000 systems be updated. - In terms of the tools used, it is recommended that further work be done to improve the WQT irrigation model and that the water quality programmes be converted to Windows.
+It is recommended that a sensitivity study be undertaken to ascertain if significantly improved results can be obtained in any catchments.
+Verification of Sami data is required in some catchments where there has been none, for example the Western Cape. - When new infrastructure is developed, e.g. Berg River Dam, it is recommended that WRSM2000 networks and associated datafiles be updated. - When new detailed studies produce improved information where this was not readily available, it is recommended that the WRSM2000 systems be updated. - In terms of the tools used, it is recommended that further work be done to improve the WQT irrigation model and that the water quality programmes be converted to Windows. - There have been changes to the rainguage and streamflow networks over time with gaps in geographical coverage now apparent.
+It is recommended that a task group company representation of the data collection agencies meet to address this issue.